The transforming power of cycling

 Seeing the impact inclusive cycling has on those with disabilities even after just a few hours is a heart-warming experience at the best of times.
 This week, I helped out at an event at Alice Holt Forest and it is a day I will never forget.

-As a monitoring and evaluation officer, I don’t often get a chance to see the real impact of inclusive cycling in the flesh.
-I’ve visited a couple of wonderful sessions, but an event at the Cycling UK affiliated Alice Holt club, this week, really moved me and was very emotional for all involved.
+As a monitoring and evaluation officer, I don’t often get a chance to see the real impact of inclusive cycling.
+I’ve visited a couple of wonderful sessions, but an event at the Cycling UK-affiliated Alice Holt club really moved me and was very emotional for all involved.

 Many of those in the group had never had the chance to cycle before, believing that it was something that they couldn’t do.
-The charity leader for the group said: “One 12 year old – who suffers from Cerebral Palsy - cried when getting off the bus to come to the cycling session ‘why are we going to a park to ride bikes if I cannot ride one?’
-When she did get onto one of the bikes, she cried.
+The charity leader for the group said: “One 12 year old – who suffers from cerebral palsy - cried when getting off the bus to come to the cycling session.
+She said, ‘Why are we going to a park to ride bikes if I cannot ride one?’
+When she did get onto one of the bikes, she cried again.
 She was so emotional.
 She just couldn’t believe that she was riding a bike for the first time in her life.
 It brought tears to my eyes."

 On that day, everyone of them, regardless of their disability, age or previous cycling experience, was given the same chance: to get on a cycle and ride through the forest, and they loved it.
 Do I think they’ll be back?
 Oh, yes!

 Alice Holt is one of over 40 Cycling UK-affiliated inclusive cycle clubs in England.
 The club forms part of the newly-established National Inclusive Cycling Network which was set-up in partnership with Cycling Projects, and is funded through the Big Lottery Fund.